David Strick, Ph.D.

 What company does David Strick, Ph.D. work for?

-What is David Strick, Ph.D.'s role at the current company?
+What is David Strick, Ph.D.'s role at Stanford University School of Medicine?

-David Strick, Ph.D.'s current role is Director of Safety and Emergency Management.
+David Strick, Ph.D. is listed as Director of Safety and Emergency Management at Stanford University School of Medicine.

 What is David Strick, Ph.D.'s email address?